aibasel-teaching/krummstab/README.md

 All code should be formatted according to [Ruff](https://docs.astral.sh/ruff/).
 Some minor settings are in `pyproject.toml`, but they will be applied automatically if you run `uv run ruff format` from the root of the repository.

+## Publish New Version

+To publish a new version, run the following commands in the root of the repository containing the Krummstab version to be released:

+- run `git switch main`
+- increment the Krummstab version in `pyproject.toml`
+- run `git add pyproject.toml && git commit -m "Bump version."`
+- run `git tag v<version number>`
+- run `git push --tags`
+- remove `dist` directory in case it exists
+- run `uv build`
+- run `uv publish`
+- enter `__token__` as the username
+- provide the Krummstab PyPI API token
+- create a release on GitHub for the newly created tag with the version number as a title